Chart Color Schemes

 Seabrook is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Seabrook has a high level of cultural diversity, with 40.0% of its population born overseas and 41.0% speaking a language other than English at home.
-Christianity is the predominant religion in Seabrook, making up 47.0% of its population.
-Hinduism is notably overrepresented compared to regional averages, comprising 9.0% of Seabrook's population, which is significantly higher than the Greater Melbourne average of 1.9%.
+Christianity is the predominant religion in Seabrook, comprising 47.0% of people.
+Hinduism is notably overrepresented, making up 9.0% of the population compared to the Greater Melbourne average of 1.9%.

 Frequently Asked Questions - Diversity